Britain

 Type C*: 50 feet (15 m)

-Notes: Aircraft Depth Charge where the size of the charge was determined by how much weight the aircraft could carry.
-Type C was float and lanyard type while Type C* used a hydrostatic pistol.
+Aircraft Depth Charge made from a modified 65 lbs.
+(29.5 kg) aircraft bomb.
+Type C was a float and lanyard type while Type C* used a hydrostatic pistol.
 No U-boat was damaged or sunk by these and they were rarely used.

 Type D